madejackson/MillControl/README.md

 - TimerOne (v1.1) - https://github.com/PaulStoffregen/TimerOne
 - U8Glib - https://github.com/olikraus/u8glib

+OP: if someone knows how to update those libraries in the project please go ahaed.
+Would be also good to have a short documentation about it, too.

 ### Electronic schematic

 I prefer a old school schmatic style over those fanzy fritzing pictures.